-When it comes to usability studies, the focus should be on effectively preparing the device for use in humans.
-Whether a sponsor is conducting formative testing or validation testing, the “human factor” is the overriding concern; and, incorporating human factor data early on, and throughout the design process, can reduce the need for costly modifications or updates later in the approval process.
+When it comes to usability studies, the focus should be on effectively preparing the medical device for use in humans.
+Whether a Sponsor is conducting formative testing or validation testing, the “human factor” is the overriding concern; and, incorporating human factors data early on, and throughout the design process, can reduce the need for costly modifications or updates later in the approval process.

 The Human Factor

-Using these understandings, sponsors can develop a device with a range of beneficial attributes, including:
+Using these understandings, Sponsors can develop a medical device with a range of beneficial attributes, including:

 - Easier-to-use devices

 - Safer connections between device components and accessories (e.g., power cords, leads, tubing, cartridges)

 - Easier-to-read controls and displays

 - Better user understanding of the device’s status and operation